2023 Most Popular Computer Software Applications Graduate Certificate Schools in the Middle Atlantic Region

 Read full report on Computer Software & Applications at University of Pennsylvania

-New York Institute of Technology landed the #7 spot in the 2023 rankings for the most popular graduate certificate computer software and applications programs.
-Located in the suburb of Old Westbury, NYIT is a private not-for-profit school with a medium-sized student population.
+With a ranking of #7, New York Institute of Technology did quite well on this year’s most popular schools for computer software and applications students working on their graduate certificate.
+Located in the suburb of Old Westbury, NYIT is a private not-for-profit college with a moderately-sized student population.

-Explore the best computer software and applications schools for a specific state in the Middle Atlantic region.
+Explore the best computer software and applications colleges for a specific state in the Middle Atlantic region.

 Computer Software & Applications is one of 10 different types of programs to choose from.